FDA Approves Olaparib for HRR Gene-Mutated mCRPC

 Read FDA announcement.

-The FDA also approved the FoundationOne® CDX (Foundation Medicine, Inc.) as a companion diagnostic for patient selection.
+On the same day, the FDA also approved the FoundationOne CDx assay (Foundation Medicine, Inc.) as a companion diagnostic for capmatinib.

 Read FDA announcement.